 - Atlantic Beach – Being able to drive on the beach helps anglers easily move up and down the beach to find hot fishing holes.
 Setting your rod holders up on the beach or wading out into the waves gives you a chance to catch some flounder, pompano, blue fish and speckled trout.

 - Morehead City – Popular fishing destination with everything from beaches for surf fishing to inshore waters for wading or boating.

 If you’re looking for a more tranquil surf fishing experience, Topsail Island is a great choice.

 Located south of the Outer Banks, Topsail Island is home to miles of pristine beaches that offer excellent fishing opportunities for species such as Flounder, Red Drum and Pompano.

 Wrightsville Beach is a popular surf fishing spot that’s located just a short drive from Wilmington.
 Here, anglers can target species such as Red Drum, Spanish Mackerel, and Bluefish from the beach or from one of the area’s many piers.

 Cape Fear is another prime location for surf fishing North Carolina.

-This area is located on the southern coast of the state, and its warm waters attract a wide variety of fish species.
+This area is located on the southern coast of the state and just north of Myrtle Beach South Carolina, its warm waters attract a wide variety of fish species.
 Some of the top spots to fish include:

 - Carolina Beach – With miles of Atlantic Ocean facing beaches, there’s arguably a fishing spot everywhere you turn in this small island community.
 And, on the oceanfront, Carolina Beach Fishing Pier you can catch King mackerel and Spanish mackerel, drum, mullet, bluefish, croaker, blowfish, sea bass, pompano, perch, cobia and the occasional tarpon or false albacore.